 Figure 2 displays the price results graphically.
-It shows weekly averages for:6 i) world prices (right y axis);7 ii) wholesaler prices; iii) trader prices paid by treatment traders; iv) trader prices paid by control traders.
-The vertical red line marks the inception of the intervention period.
+It shows weekly averages for: i) world prices (right y axis);7 ii) wholesaler prices; iii) trader prices paid by treatment traders; iv) trader prices paid by control traders.
+The vertical red line marks the inception of the treatment period.
 The graph displays two key features.
 First, trader prices follow closely wholesaler prices and these move with world prices.
 In particular, domestic prices respond to the sharp decrease in the world price that occurred in November 2011.
-Second, this preliminary graphical analysis displays no obvious gap in prices that treatment and control traders pay to the farmers.
+Second, this preliminary graphical analysis displays no obvious gap in prices that treatment and control traders pay to the farmers, either before or after the treatment begins.

-We estimate the following regression, where an observation is a shipment s delivered by trader i of randomization pair z in week t:
+We estimate the average treatment and control difference in prices using the following regression, where an observation is a shipment s delivered by trader i of randomization pair s in week t:

-$$\tilde{p}{sizt} = \eta_z + \eta_t + \pi^p \text{Treat}i + \epsilon{sit},\tag{1}$$ where η_z and η_t are randomization pair and week fixed effects, respectively.
-We cluster standard errors at the unit of treatment, i.e. the trader.
+$$\tilde{p}{sizt} = \eta_z + \eta_t + \pi^{\tilde{p}} \text{Treat}i + \epsilon{sit}, \tag{1}$$ where η_z and η_t are randomization pair and week fixed effects, respectively.
+We cluster standard errors at the unit of treatment (i.e., the trader).
 Results are similar when allowing for double clustering by trader and village (Cameron et al., 2012).